kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ### Milestone Activities + Timing

 > Note: The week #n timings given below are tentative.
-There are special releases like Kubernetes 1.19 which may not strictly conform to that.
+There are special releases like Kubernetes 1.19 or releases at the end of the year which may not strictly conform to that.

 #### Pre-Collection (Week 0)